ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 ## Competing interests
 The authors declare that they have no competing interests.

-## Acknowledgments
+## Acknowledgmen
-The authors would like to thank Min-Hsuan Lu and the department of administration and management in CMUH in the assistance of dat
+The authors would like to thank Min-Hsuan Lu and the department of administration and management in CMUH in the assistance of data collection.